 Even if you got one, keep in mind, you would need to pay €15 just for the 5 minute taxi ride from the cruise terminal to Piazzale Roma.

-In other words, their purpose is to help people who are getting off their cruise ships reach their hotels downtown Venice or vice versa.
+So, there are vaporettos that leave right there from the venice cruise port itself but their purpose is to help people who are getting off their cruise ships after a finished cruise to reach their hotels downtown Venice or vice versa.

 These are run by a private company Alilaguna and they go straight to San Marco down the Giudecca canal.